code2dipi/app-todo-ts-drag-drop-/README.md

 # Getting Started with Create Todo App  with Typescript and React
 This project was developed in Typescript with drag and drop features.
-You can perform CRUD operation for your daily task in interactive way.
+You can perform CRUD operation for your daily task in an interactive way.

 This project was bootstrapped with [Create React App](https://create-react-app.dev/docs/adding-typescript/).